jasonmimick/mongodb-openshift-dev-preview/simple-test-opsmanager-k8s/README.md

 3. `eval $(minishift docker)`

-4. `kubectl apple -f ./mongodb-opsmgr-appdb.yaml`
+4. `kubectl apply -f ./mongodb-opsmgr-appdb.yaml`

 5. Edit the Config Map defined in `./mongodb-opsmgr-global-config.yaml` with whatever user/pass you want.
 Then load into k8s.